-Welcome to Vacuum Wars and to our review of the Ecovacs Deebot T10 Omni robot vacuum and mop.
-It’s a new premium robot vacuum from Ecovacs, who’s been a leader and key innovator in the robot vacuum world for years.
-We bought one and put it through all kinds of tests over a few weeks, and in this review, we’ll go over all the pros and cons.
+Welcome to our Ecovacs Deebot T10 Omni review!
+The robot vacuum and mop is a new premium robot vacuum from Ecovacs that’s been a leader and key innovator in the robot vacuum world for years.
+We bought one and put it through all kinds of evaluations over a few weeks, and in this review, we’ll go over all the pros and cons.

 About the Ecovacs Deebot T10 Omni

 The Deebot T10 Omni is one of Ecovacs’ most advanced robot vacuum systems.
-That being said, it seems that they designed the T10 to be a slightly cheaper version of their flagship robot, the Deebot X1 Omni (read our review).
+However, it seems that they designed the T10 to be a slightly cheaper version of their flagship robot, the Deebot X1 Omni.
 The T10 and the X1 have most of the same advanced features, and the differences that they do have, which we will discuss as we progress, are relatively minor.

-In many ways the model hierarchy between the T10 Omni and X1 Omni is like that of the Roborock Q7 Max+ (read our review) (or even more so the upcoming Q Revo) and S8 Pro Ultra.
+In many ways, the model hierarchy between the T10 Omni and X1 Omni is like that of the Roborock Q7 Max+ (or even more so the upcoming Q Revo) and S8 Pro Ultra.
 The more reasonably priced robots have an impressive list of features that used to be reserved for flagship robot vacuums.

 RELATED: Our Roborock Q Revo Review has been published!